swaroopar/inprogress-engineer/docs/java/jpa-transactions.md

-In Spring, when we use **@Transactional** annotation on any method, then the framework will start a session at the beginning of the method which is annotated and then commit the all transactions in the entire thread when the method returns.
+In Spring, when we use **@Transactional** annotation on any method, then the framework will start a session at the beginning of the method which is annotated and then commit all transactions in the entire thread when the method returns.

+If there are multiple @Transactional annotated methods in the flow, then share the same transaction (the outermost) unless otherwise specified.

 :::tip methods without **@transactional**
 For methods without don't have a dedicated annotation